neeleshsoni21/DeepScore/README.md

 **********************
 Compiling DEPTH: See Also; http://cospi.iiserpune.ac.in/depth/download/
 **********************

-tar -xvzf depth_source.tar.gz
-cd depth_source/bin
+cd deepscore/Externals/DEPTH/bin
 make
-./DEPTH -i 2grn.pdb -o 2grn
-For options run ./DEPTH wihtout any inputs

-To run the code with an example file, use the following:
+To run the DeepScore with an example file, use the following:

 python simple_API.py

+This will plot the residue-wise depth values and atomwise depth values.
+The actual values can be accessed using DeepScore object as follows:

+#DEPTH values are stored in ds_obj.ResidueDepths python dictionary.
+#Key-value pairs: key: (chain,residuenumber), value: [DEPTH value , Standard deviation]

+    for Residue_ID, Depth_vals in ds_obj.ResidueDepths.items():
+        chain,residuenumber = Residue_ID
+        DEPTH_value , Depth_SD =  Depth_vals

+    for Residue_ID, Depth_vals in ds_obj.AtomicDepths.items():
+        chain,residuenumber,atomtype = Residue_ID
+        DEPTH_value , Depth_SD =  Depth_vals